Frequently Asked Questions

 Yes!
-Each Sunday during the school year (September-May), we gather at 9:40am for Sunday School.
-We begin with a time of acoustic singing together in the Sanctuary, and then split off into various classes.
+Each Sunday during the school year (September-May), we gather at 9:15am for Sunday School.
 We offer classes for children ages 2 years old through High School, and also a separate class for adults.
 In addition, we offer an infant and toddler nursery during the Sunday School hour.
 We believe that the Sunday School hour provides us with an important time of Christian education, discipleship and fellowship outside of our normal worship service.

 Our logo is a modern interpretation of a classic Protestant symbol.
 The image of the lamb and the cross banner was first used by protestant reformers in central Europe in the 15th century.
 These reformers were forerunners of men like Martin Luther and John Calvin, who would eventually lead the Reformation movement of 16th century, from which our own church is descended.